Creative Commons License

 Explicit:...
 And for alle tho that feithyn and trustyn er schul feithyn and trustyn in my prayerys into the worldys ende, sweche grace as thei desiryn, gostly er bodily, to the profite of her sowlys, I pray the, Lord, grawnt hem for the multitude of thi mercy.
 Amen."
 Jhesu mercy quod Salthows.

-1. London, British Library, Additional, 61823
+1. London, British Library, Additional, 61823, f.
+1r-123r [⇛ Description]

 Éditions modernes

-• The Book of Margery Kempe: The Text from the Unique MS. Owned by Colonel W. Butler-Bowdon.
-Vol. I. Edited with Introduction and Glossary by Prof. Sanford Brown Meech with Prefatory Note by Hope Emily Allen and Notes and Appendices by Sanford Brown Meech and Hope Emily Allen, London, Milford et Oxford University Press (Early English Text Society.
+• The Book of Margery Kempe: the text from the unique MS. owned by Colonel W. Butler-Bowdon.
+Vol. I. Edited with introduction and glossary by Prof. Sanford Brown Meech with prefatory note by Hope Emily Allen and notes and appendices by Sanford Brown Meech and Hope Emily Allen, London, Milford et Oxford University Press (Early English Text Society.
 Original Series, 212), 1940, lxviii + 441 p.

 • Margery Kempe, The Book of Margery Kempe, éd.
-W. Butler-Bowon, New York, Devin-Adair, 1944.
+W. Butler-Bowdon, New York, Devin-Adair, 1944.

-• Margery Kempe, The Book of Margery Kempe, Edited by Lynn Staley, Kalamazoo, Medieval Institute Publications (TEAMS Middle English Texts), 1996.
+• Margery Kempe, The Book of Margery Kempe, edited by Lynn Staley, Kalamazoo, Medieval Institute Publications (TEAMS Middle English Texts), 1996.

 • Margery Kempe, The Book of Margery Kempe, A New Translation, Contexts and Criticism.
 Translation and Edition by Lynn Staley, New York, Norton, 2001, xx + 305 p.